Latin Cases Explained: An Easy Beginner-Friendly Guide

 By now you should understand what Latin cases are and have a basic idea of their use.
 If things still seem fuzzy, don’t worry.
 It takes time, but if you persevere, cases will become second nature to you.

 I have emphasized throughout this post that most Latin cases have multiple uses, and I have linked to posts with more in-depth treatments of each case.
-But here is a brief summary of the most characteristic uses of each case:
+But in the beginning, focus on understanding the most characteristic uses of each case.

 As you continue studying Latin, you may find the following posts helpful: